ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging-to-grid/index.md

 In the example below, note the following:

-- This example allows for `enableMultiRowDragging`, between grids.
+- This example allows for `rowDragMultiRow`, between grids.
 For more info on `multiRowDrag` within the grid see the [Multi-Row Dragging](/row-dragging/#multi-row-dragging) section in the Row Dragging documentation.

 - This example allows you to toggle between regular `multiRow` selection and `checkboxSelection`.
 For more info see the [Row Selection](/row-selection/) documentation.